Netcracker/KubeMarine/documentation/Installation.md

 * Internal network bandwidth not less than 1GBi/s.
 * Dedicated internal address, IPv4, and IPv6 are supported as well, for each VM.
 * Any network security policies are disabled or whitelisted.
 This is especially important for OpenStack environments.
-  * Pod Subnet: This is the subnet used for communication between pods (containers) within the Kubernetes cluster.
-By default, the pod subnet is set to `10.128.0.0/14` for IPv4 or `fd02::/48` for IPv6.
+  * Traffic is allowed for pod subnet.
 Search for address at`services.kubeadm.networking.podSubnet`.
+By default, `10.128.0.0/14` for IPv4 or `fd02::/48` for IPv6.
-  * Service Subnet: This subnet is used for services running within the Kubernetes cluster.
-Services are assigned IP addresses from this subnet, allowing them to communicate with other components.
-The default value for the service subnet is `172.30.0.0/16` for IPv4 or `fd03::/112` for IPv6.
+  * Traffic is allowed for service subnet.
 Search for address at `services.kubeadm.networking.serviceSubnet`.
+By default `172.30.0.0/16` for IPv4 or `fd03::/112` for IPv6).

-It's important to be aware of these default subnet configurations and adjust them if necessary based on your specific requirements.
-Additionally, always ensure that the network security policies are properly configured to allow traffic within these subnets for seamless communication within your OpenStack and Kubernetes environments.
+  * Traffic to/from podSubnet, serviceSubnet is allowed inside the cluster.

 **Warning**: `Kubemarine` works only with `firewalld` as an IP firewall, and switches it off during the installation.
 If you have other solution, remove or switch off the IP firewall before the installation.